 “It is important after a traumatic event to get whatever help you need.
 This can be talking to friends and family or accessing information and resources and professional help that help you feel you can continue with your life,” says Dr Kriegeskotten.

-A private residential program at The Banyans Health and Wellness offers an individually tailored approach to PTSD recovery.
+A private inpatient Residential Program or outpatient Day Program at The Banyans Health and Wellness offers an individually tailored approach to PTSD treatment and recovery.
 Each therapy inclusion is research-based and has been shown to positively impact the mental and emotional health of PTSD survivors.

 Programs at The Banyans equip people with practical tools and strategies for moving forward.
 Offering psychiatry, psychology, EMDR therapy, EAGALA equine-assisted therapy, music therapy, relationship counselling and more, The Banyans Health and Wellness is Australia’s premium residential program for PTSD treatment.

-For further support and information about a PTSD recovery treatment program at The Banyans, submit a contact form below or call our team on +61 1300 BANYAN (1300 226 926).
+For further support and information about a PTSD treatment program at The Banyans, submit a contact form below or call our team on 1300 226 926.